 “Jeremy?
-You don’t mean that Uncle Jeremy?”
-Phil eyes clouded over.
+You don’t mean that, Uncle Jeremy?”
+Phil’s eyes clouded over.

 Whoever this Jeremy was, I could tell that it did not sit well with Phil.

 Phil’s grandmother opened the door, allowing Jeremy to enter.
-An elderly man who look to be in his prime stepped in.
-He had curly brown with thick beard.
-Even the clothes that he wore were extravagant and look out of place.
+An elderly man who looked to be in his prime stepped in.
+He had a curly brown thick beard.
+Even the clothes that he wore were extravagant and looked out of place.
 The only thought that came to mind was a noble.

 “My escort is outside.”
 Jeremy walked over casually like he owned the place.
 “I need to bring you and the boy back.”